 You may be wondering what the difference is between a dedicated and free SSL.
 With a free (or shared) SSL the shoppers get redirected to a different domain for checkout, whereas the dedicated SSL (offered by Volusion) keeps the checkout on your own domain.

 Finally, Volusion is known for its best in class hosting, 99.9+% up-time performance and its in-house hosting, which is ideal for keeping your site secure.
 In short, Volusion takes security quite seriously.

 Volusion offers some of the best support in the industry.
-The company provides 24/7 live support via phone, chat, or email, to all pricing plans, except for the mini plan who only receive online support.
-Furthermore, Pro and Platinum members get priority support, which translates, into shorter wait times.
+The company provides 24/7 live support via phone, chat, or email, to all pricing plans, except for the mini plan which only gets 24/7 online support.
+Furthermore, Pro and Platinum members get priority support, which translates into shorter wait times.

-I decided to give their live chat support a try and asked a few questions about their security measures, my questions were answered in a professional manner within minutes, and much to my delight within 30 minutes of the chat I was actually contacted over the phone by a member of their support staff.
-He asked if I needed any additional support, he gladly clarified any questions I had.
+I decided to give their live chat support a try and asked a few questions about their security measures.
+My questions were answered in a professional manner within minutes, and much to my delight within 30 minutes of the chat I was actually contacted over the phone by a member of their support staff.
+He asked if I needed any additional support and gladly clarified any questions I had.
 He even sent me an email with more information.

 Since the first review, Volusion has continued adding members to their support team, this in return helps reduce the wait time and improves customer satisfaction.

 We've got you covered.
 Check out this FAQ part of our Volusion review.

 Which is better Shopify or Volusion?